reema0814/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 > **Tip:** In the Query Settings pane on the right side, notice the **Applied Steps** include each transformation step.
 At the bottom, you can also toggle the **Diagram flow** button to turn on the Visual Diagram of the steps.
 >
-> Steps can be moved up or down, edited by selecting the gear icon, and you can select each step to see the transformations apply in the preview pane.
+> Steps can be moved up or down, edited by selecting the gear icon, and you can select each step to see the transformations applied in the preview pane.

 ## Add data destination for Dataflow

 1. On the toolbar ribbon, select the **Home** tab.
 Then in the **Add data destination** drop-down menu, select **Lakehouse**.

-   > **Note:** If this option is grayed out, you may already have a data destination set.
+   > **Note:** If this option is greyed out, you may already have a data destination set.
 Check the data destination at the bottom of the Query settings pane on the right side of the Power Query editor.
 If a destination is already set, you can change it using the gear.

 2. In the **Connect to data destination** dialog box, edit the connection and sign in using your Power BI organizational account to set the identity that the dataflow uses to access the lakehouse.